 Student data from the above screening measures will be placed into a matrix for GT Placement consideration.
 The District GT Committee will review all student data and make placement recommendation decisions.
 The GT Coordinator will mail out letters notifying parents and students of final acceptance or denial.
 A spreadsheet with the student names and identification number will be sent to the campus counselor.
 The Counselor will fill out a form for the the PIEMS staff member to enter the results into PIEMS.
 Newly identified students must be labeled in PIEMS prior to the start of the next school year.

-Students in grades K-12th will receive services beginning in the Fall of the next school year.
+Students in Kindergarten through 11th Grade will receive services beginning in the Fall of the next school year.

 The purpose of a furlough is to provide students an opportunity to attain performance goals established by the selection committee.
 Students who are unable to maintain satisfactory performance within the structure of the gifted and talented program may be placed on furlough by the selection committee.